Muhammed Gümüşkaya

-Muhammed Gümüşkaya (born 1 January 2001) is a Turkish professional footballer who plays as a midfielder for Belgian club Westerlo.
+Muhammed Gümüşkaya (born 1 January 2001) is a Turkish professional footballer who plays as a midfielder for Süper Lig club Gaziantep on loan from the Belgian club Westerlo.

-Professional career
+Club career

+Fenerbahçe

 On 26 June 2020, Gümüşkaya signed a professional contract with Fenerbahçe.
 He made his professional debut with the club in a 3–1 win over Çaykur Rizespor on 25 July 2020.

-He scored his first goal on 20 August 2021, in a 1-0 win against Finnish club HJK in the play-off round of the 2021–22 UEFA Europa League.
+He scored his first goal in his international debut, on 20 August 2021, in a 1–0 win against Finnish club HJK Helsinki in the play-off round of the 2021–22 UEFA Europa League.

+On 17 March 2022, he signed four-years deal with the club.

+Boluspor (loan)

+On 10 September 2020, Gümüşkaya was loaned to TFF 1.
+Lig club Boluspor for the 2020–21 season.

+Giresunspor (loan)

 On 4 February 2022, Gümüşkaya was loaned to Süper Lig club Giresunspor for the rest of the season.

+Westerlo

 On 23 August 2022, Gümüşkaya signed a four-year contract with Westerlo in Belgium.

+On 25 September 2022, he made his debut with the team in a Croky Cup match against Eendracht Aalst and scored one goal in 3–1 win.

+On 1 October 2022, he made his Belgian Pro League debut with the club in a 2–0 win over Zulte Waregem in home game.

+Samsunspor (loan)

+On 13 September 2023, he moved on a season-long loan to Samsunspor in 2023–24 season.

+Gaziantep (loan)

+On 29 January 2025, Gümüşkaya was loaned to Gaziantep until the end of the season, with an option to buy.

 International career

-Gümüşkaya represented the Turkey U23s in their winning campaign at the 2021 Islamic Solidarity Games.
+Gümüşkaya is a youth international for Turkey, having represented the U15's, U17's, U18's and U19's.
+He represented the Turkey U23's in their winning campaign at the 2021 Islamic Solidarity Games.

+Style of play

+Gümüşkaya is a modern midfielder known for his strong passing and shots from outside the box.
+He is known for his excellent technique.
+His most natural role is as playmaker, and he is noted for this strong frame.
+Aside from midfielder, he can also play as a winger.